Squirtleiscool/microgrow/wp-content/plugins/webp-converter-for-media/readme.txt

 == Screenshots ==

+1. How to start using plugin few moments?
-1. Screenshot of the options panel
+2. Screenshot of the options panel
-2. Screenshot when regenerating images
+3. Screenshot when regenerating images

 == Changelog ==

+= 2.4.0 (2021-02-28) =
+* `[Fixed]` Error detection of redirects without .png as supported file extension
+* `[Fixed]` Pass Thru loading mode for servers not supporting `getallheaders()` function
+* `[Changed]` Level of error for cached redirects of images to WebP files
+* `[Added]` Skip re-converting images that were larger than original after converting to WebP

 = 2.3.0 (2021-01-31) =
 * `[Fixed]` Encoding paths to files